What do chickens eat?

 If you're not sure why it's good for your chickens, or even what fermented food is, this article will help.

-It discusses whether introducing bacteria into food can be healthy, how it helps increase resistance to illness and disease, and whether there are any drawbacks.
+It discusses whether introducing bacteria into food can be healthy, how it helps increase resistance to illness and disease, and details drawbacks.

 If you've never tried fermenting chicken food before, you'll want to after this!